rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/creating_bootable_images.md

 - kernel (required)
 - initrd (required)
 - grub (required)
-- dracut (optional, kernel and initrd can be consumed from the cOS repositories)
+- dracut (optional, kernel and initrd can be consumed from the Elemental repositories)
 - microcode (optional, not required in order to boot, but recomended)
 - [cosign and luet-cosign](../cosign) packages (optional, required if you want to verify the images installed by luet)